Visiting Astronomers Travel Guide

 To process a claim for missing luggage, the owner must fill in a form that is supplied by the airline, and leave it along with the keys (or combination number to open the suitcases) and passport number at the Director's Office in La Serena.
 We remind you that the luggage will probably be opened by custom agents for routine checks.

 - If you want your laptop, ipad, iphone,etc to work on the Network, please fill in the Network request form before you arrive, remember there is a MAC address for the wireless port and another for the wired port.
+The form will be sent to your email address.

 - For safety reasons it is strictly forbidden the consumption of alcoholic beverages while your are observing or working at the Observatory.